 On Form I-821D, the official application for Deferred Action for Childhood Arrivals (DACA) status, you must provide information about your highest level of education and the most recent school you attended.

 You need a high school diploma or an equivalent certificate to qualify for DACA.
 If you are currently in school, you may also be eligible.
 You can find out if you’re eligible on the U.S. Citizenship and Immigration Services (USCIS) website.

 If you are a U.S. high school graduate, then you meet the education requirement for DACA.
 If you have a General Educational Development (GED) certificate, you also qualify.
 If you have a U.S. military background and are honorably discharged from the Coast Guard or the Armed Forces, you are eligible.
-You should indicate whichever of these education levels apply to you on your forms.
+You should indicate which of these education levels applies to you on your forms.

 Next, you will report the name, city, and state of the school you attended.
 Be sure to write out the full name of your school.
 You should not include any acronyms in your school name.
 You will also need to list your graduation or certificate completion date.

 To prove your education status, you have to submit supporting documents.
 Keep in mind that your school may have to verify your education history.
 Your supporting documents and your Form I-821D should also contain consistent information.
 For example, your graduation date should be the same on your form as on your graduation certificate.

 What Evidence Must I Submit With My Daca Application for My Education History?